statsmaths/blog/_posts/2017-06-08-dtv-face-detection.md

 This is probably due to my own comfort in the language than anything else.
-Therefore, I saved the results of the embeddings as a csv and read these into R. I wanted to understand how well the embedding was describing each face, but this is difficult because I currently have not labelled training data to test against.
+Therefore, I saved the results of the embeddings as a csv and read these into R. I wanted to understand how well the embedding was describing each face, but this is difficult because I currently have not labeled training data to test against.
 So, I instead computed the first two principal components of the embeddings and plotted all of the faces in two-dimensions.
 Luckily I had the code for doing this ready to go from a demonstration I